Detection of photon-level signals embedded in sunlight with an atomic photodetector: Experimental setup

 In a previous work \cite{ZarraoaPRR2024}, we demonstrated a single-atom QJPD for the detection of weak coherent light and quantified its characteristics, including quantum efficiency and dark counts.
 Our QJPD consists of a single $^{87}$Rb atom trapped by a far-off-resonance trap (FORT) surrounded by four high-NA lenses\cite{BrunoOE2019, BianchetORE2021, ZarraoaPRR2024}.
 It measures photons by detecting quantum jumps - changes between atomic states with different fluorescence behavior, in our case between the $\mathrm{F}=1$ and $\mathrm{F}=2$ hyperfine levels of the Rb 5\textsuperscript{2}S\textsubscript{1/2} ground state (hereafter $\ket{1}$, and $\ket{2}$, respectively) - caused by photon absorptions (\autoref{fig:principle}c).

 The experimental system is shown schematically in \autoref{fig:Setup}.
 The atom is loaded into the FORT, with trap depth \SI{790}{\micro\kelvin}, cooled by polarization gradient cooling down to \SI{20}{\micro\kelvin} and then optically pumped to $\ket{1}$ by a \SI{27}{\milli\second} duration pulse tuned $3\Gamma_0$ to the red of the $F=2 \rightarrow F'=3$ transition, where $\Gamma_0=2\pi \times \SI{6.065}{\mega\hertz}$ is the transition linewidth.
 It is then exposed to sunlight and probed for a duration of $t_{\text{exp}} = \SI{10}{\milli\second}$.
 Sunlight can excite the atom via both the $D_1$ and $D_2$ transitions, whereas the probe is tuned to resonance with the $F=1 \rightarrow F'=2$ transition of the D$_2$ line, as seen in \autoref{fig:principle}c.
 The atomic state is then read out for \SI{1}{\milli\second} by hyperfine-state selective fluorescence detection.
-For the experiments presented here, the measured quantum jump efficiency for single photon absorption is $\eta_\text{QJ}$ = \SI{8.5+-0.5e-3}{}, a factor of two higher than previous work \cite{ZarraoaPRR2024} due to better atom localization in the trap.
+For the experiments presented here, the measured quantum jump efficiency for single photon absorption {on the $F=1 \rightarrow F'=2$ transition} is $\eta_\text{QJ}$ = \SI{8.5+-0.5e-3}{}, a factor of two higher than previous work \cite{ZarraoaPRR2024} {due to a smaller FORT beam waist and thus better atom localization and better probe focusing, both of which increase the average light-matter coupling.
+Both probe and sunlight are linearly polarized along the vertical direction set by gravity, orthogonal to the plane of the four high numerical aperture lenses (NA$=0.5$) and along the FORT polarization and magnetic field offset.}